Free-moving Quantitative Gamma-ray Imaging: Introduction

 With the ability to continuously locate the detector system in real-time, the imaging operation becomes platform agnostic -- meaning the system can be translated and rotated by any means (e.g., human, automobile, robot, aerial system, etc.).
 Furthermore, with the ability to map the surrounding environment, an adaptive image space can be defined and continuously updated as the system explores new space.
 The image space is typically voxelized at some resolution (e.g., 20~cm) and can be constrained by the 3D map provided by SLAM, meaning only voxels which represent occupied space are considered in the image reconstruction.
 In the case of lidar-based SLAM, the 3D map is represented as a point cloud (i.e., a collection of lidar returns oriented in 3D space) and voxels are considered occupied if they contain one or a configurable number of points.
-The occupancy constraint forces the reconstructed activity to physical objects in the scene in which the lidar measured a reflection, generally improving image accuracy and decreasing noise (i.e., spurious activity) under the assumption that gamma-ray sources are not present in free-space.
+The occupancy constraint forces the reconstructed activity to physical objects in the scene in which the lidar measured a reflection, generally improving image accuracy and decreasing noise (i.e., spurious activity) under the assumption that gamma-ray sources are not present in free space.
+A consequence of the current implementation is that voxels inside of enclosed objects are considered free and thus ignored, limiting the approach to source localization and emission rate reconstruction on the surfaces of objects.
 The constraint also tends to reduce the number of reconstructed voxels by over a factor of 10, decreasing typical reconstruction times to the order of seconds when GPU-parallelized.
 Numerous 3D image estimates can be returned and displayed to the user during the course of a free-moving measurement, allowing for course correction or detailed survey of potential source locations.

 The SDF approach is multi-modal and has been demonstrated with proximity mapping \cite{pavlovsky_2018} as well as active coded mask \cite{hellfeld_2019_2}, using photo-electric absorption-only or ``singles'' events, and Compton imaging \cite{barnowski_2015,haefner_2017}, using two-site interactions (Compton scatter and photo-electric absorption) or ``doubles'' events.
 In addition to gamma-rays, SDF has also demonstrated 3D mapping of neutron sources \cite{pavlovsky_2019_2}.
 Moreover, to specifically reconstruct point-sources, we have developed an iterative approach called Point-Source Localization (PSL) capable of localizing one or multiple point-sources in a discrete or continuous image space \cite{hellfeld_2019_1,vavrek_2020}.